About the Canadian Southern Baptist Seminary and College

 As we embark on future decades of ministry, we believe the work of our school has never been more critical.
-The small group of churches that began the school has grown to well over 350 churches today, with a persistent vision to become 1,000 churches in less than five years.
+The small group of churches that began the school has grown to well over 400 churches today, with a persistent vision to grow to 1,000 churches spread throughout every region of Canada.
 Our school is playing a pivotal role in the realization of that vision.
 Year over year God dispatches more alumni to regions in Canada from the Pacific Coast to the Atlantic Coast, and northward toward our expansive Territories.

 The church-planting vision of the Canadian National Baptist Convention has thoroughly captured the imagination of many students, and they are daring to venture into Canada’s tough places for the sake of Christ and the expansion of His Kingdom.
 And in addition to our alumni serving in Canada we have other alumni who have spread to regions around the globe, serving as missionaries.
 The missionary zeal that was infused into our school at our inception has resulted in graduates who have chosen to leave Canada to go to places that are tougher still.

 At the CSBS&C, like Caleb, we are asking God to give us the hill country (Joshua 14:12) and we are not referring to the Rocky Mountains that frame our splendid western view.
 We are looking for students who want to be equipped to serve in the hard places, whether that is in a remote village in the Yukon, in downtown Vancouver, or in an international missions setting.

 As our school seeks to engage lostness across Canada, students are provided many opportunities to participate in ministry as part of their training.